MiracleDevs/Paradigm.CodeGen/README.md

 Change log
 ---

+Version `2.1.0`
+- Updated nuget dependencies.
+- Updated projects to .NET 5.0 and Standard 2.1.0.

 Version `2.0.3`
 - Updated nuget dependencies.
 - Modified the output service to run the code generation in parallel.